-This can take the form of a grand gesture, a quick note, or anything in between.
-As long as it makes them stop for a second and remember you for something other than a business transaction, you’re on the right path.
+Customer gift ideas can take the form of a grand gesture, a quick note, and everything in between.
+As long as it makes someone stop and remember you for something other than a business transaction, you’re on the right path.

 Here are five customer gift ideas and tips for the holidays: